dough10/MX-Macro-Pad/README.md

 Steps to install development environment
-  - cd into directory "cd Mechanical-Macro-Pad"
+  - cd into directory "cd MX Macro-Pad"
   - run "npm install"
   - rebuild for electron compatibility './node_modules/.bin/electron-rebuild.cmd'
   - run "npm test" if all was successful the app will load in a electron window